stormvale/elkhorn/README.md

 # Project: Elkhorn

 Project: Elkhorn is a distributed, cloud-native application intended to ease interactions between schools and families.
-Built to serve as a learning/experimentation platform

-for managing restaurants, schools, lunches, and orders, built with .NET, Dapr, Azure Cosmos DB, and React.
+Built to serve as a learning/experimentation platform for several techniques and technologies, including Dapr, .NET Aspire, EF Core for Azure Cosmos DB, React, Redux Toolkit, TestContainers, Yarp, Authenticaion (OIDC via MSAL, Auth2) and other stuff.

 ## Structure